-&lt;sup>14 Onoda Cement KK was the predecessor to Nihon Cement Co., Ltd., which enjoys the top share of the Japanese market today.
+&lt;sup>14 Onoda Cement KK was the predecessor of Nihon Cement Co., Ltd., which enjoys the top share of the Japanese market today.
 It was established in 1881 in Onoda, Yamaguchi with the name "Cement Manufacturing Company."
-In 1891, it changed its name to the Onoda Cement Manufacturing Limited Liability Company, in 1893, to Onoda Cement Manufacturing KK, and in 1951, to Onoda Cement KK.
+In 1891 it changed its name to the Onoda Cement Manufacturing Limited Liability Company, in 1893 to Onoda Cement Manufacturing KK, and in 1951 to Onoda Cement KK.
 In this paper, we use "Onoda Cement" as a generic name encompassing them all.

-&lt;sup>15 For the Hiroshima and Okayama spinning companies, the author referred to Taiichi Kinugawa's History of Japanese Spinning Vol. 3 (Japanese Cotton Industry Club: 1938); for the Nagoya Electric Light Company, the author referred to the unfinished manuscript History of the Nagoya Electric Light Company (Nagoya Electric Company: 1938).
+&lt;sup>15 For the Hiroshima and Okayama spinning companies, the author referred to Taiichi Kinugawa's History of Japanese Spinning, Vol. 3 (Japanese Cotton Industry Club: 1938); for the Nagoya Electric Light Company, the unfinished manuscript, History of the Nagoya Electric Light Company, (Nagoya Electric Company: 1938).

-&lt;sup>16 On this point, see Seiichiro Yonekura "The Samurai Relief Plan and Onoda Cement," in Hitotsubashi Review Vol. 87, No. 3, March 1982.
+&lt;sup>16 On this point, see Seiichiro Yonekura "The Samurai Relief Plan and Onoda Cement," in Hitotsubashi Review, Vol. 87 No. 3, March 1982.

-&lt;sup>17 For the history of Junpachi Kasai, the author referred to Sakuichi Ito's Biography of Junpachi Kasai (Onoda Chamber of Commerce and Industry: 1934, not for sale), "County Head's Statement on the Matter of Conferment of Posthumous Rank, Governor's Secretariat" (found in the Yamaguchi Prefectural Archives), and Seiji Fujitsu's fief's elite school, and the 14-year-old Kasai enrolled.
-He was ranked second in his class.
-It was customary for the top three students in the class to deliver a lecture to the fief lord, but Kasai was forbidden because of his "low status."
-He subsequently left school, saying, "It is irrational to base even the study of etiquette on family origin," and from that point onwards was self-taught.
-This episode indicates a great deal about both Kasai's origins and his personality.
+&lt;sup>17 For the history of Junpachi Kasai, the author referred to Sakuichi Ito's Biography of Junpachi Kasai, (Onoda Chamber of Commerce and Industry: 1934, not for sale), "County Head's Statement on the Matter of Conferment of Posthumous Rank, Governor's Secretariat" (found in the Yamaguchi Prefectural Archives), and Seiji Fujitsu's "Prehistory of Cement Companies," Hitotsubashi Business Review, Vol. 14 No. 3, 1968 appointed Supervisor of the Agricultural and Commercial Development (Buikukata) at the young age of 34 in 1868.